Scrapbook. Earls Court the Grove Days in W2/W11/W10.

-One of my Dear Friends was from Mauritius.
+One of my dearest friends in from my late teens was from Mauritius.
 Louis.
 Here he is on the Conga, with Sam, my son, on the Kit.
 A poem, set to music that I wrote in his memory.
 A wonderful man, Pastry Chef and musician.
 We were playing a benefit gig for the Powis Square play Hut.
+Lyrics below.

 Wedding day February 1967- Kensington Registry Office.